Tomb of Philippe Pot: Effigy

 The monument is made of limestone.
 Pot's effigy is carved in the round so it can be seen from all sides.
 His skin is painted in vermilion and lead white.
 His body rests on a slab, and his head is nested within a stone cushion.
 He is dressed in a tunic, silver armour decorated with a gilded breastplate, and a knight's helmet.
 Pot's eyes are open and his hands are clasped in prayer.
-A sword lies to his side and his feet rest on a brown animal of uncertain species; as a result of unsympathetic restoration before the era of photography of the animal and feet, art historians disagree whether the animal is a lion or a dog, and there are conflicting interpretations as to its iconography.
+A sword lies to his side and his feet rest on a brown animal of uncertain species; as a result of unsympathetic restoration of the animal and feet before the era of photography, art historians disagree whether the animal is a lion or a dog, and there are conflicting interpretations as to its iconography.
 Most see it as a dog – a traditional symbol of fidelity in Burgundian tomb art.

 The coats of arms on his shield and on those of the mourners are painted in a variety of colours including gold, white, red, blue and black.
 They represent the insignia of his ancestral families of Pot, Courtiamble, Anguissola, Blaisy, Guénant, Nesles and Montagu.
 The effigy does not contain the angels often found in contemporary northern European tombs, guiding the deceased to the afterlife.